 When comparing Google Keep vs Todoist, the Slant community recommends Todoist for most people.
-In the question“What is the best cross-platform to-do list app?”
-Todoist is ranked 4th while Google Keep is ranked 6th.
+In the question“What are the best cross-platform to do list apps?”
+Todoist is ranked 4th while Google Keep is ranked 8th.
 The most important reason people chose Todoist is:

 Ranked in these QuestionsQuestion Ranking